 Each year a 1095-B statement will be issued to you if you were enrolled in the group insurance plan provided by the Arizona State Retirement System.
 This form provides information about your health coverage, including who was covered and when the coverage was in effect.
 For Non-Medicare members, the statement will be sent from UnitedHealthcare.
 For the Medicare eligible members, the statement is sent from Medicare.
 PSPRS does not issue and cannot provide you with your 1095-B statement.

 Federal Income Taxes - General Information

 Unless you elect otherwise, Federal law requires us to withhold Federal income taxes from your benefit payments based on married with 3 exemptions and based on the taxable portion of your benefits.
-If there are contributions that you previously paid taxes on, the non-taxable portion was calculated using the Exclusion Ratio Safe Harbor Method located on Forms & Resources.
+If there are contributions you previously paid taxes on, the non-taxable portion was calculated using the Exclusion Ratio Safe Harbor Method located on Forms & Resources.

 Pension Protection Act (HELPS Act) for Public Safety Retirees: If you are an eligible public safety retiree, you may be able to reduce your taxable income up to $3,000 for health insurance premiums; however, since the System cannot provide tax advice, you will need to consult with your tax advisor to find out if you are eligible to receive this credit.

 The System can only withhold for Arizona state income taxes.
 Retirees living in other states will need to consult with a tax advisor or the Arizona Department of Revenue (DOR) to determine if you are required, or not, to pay Arizona income taxes.